 This means you can run your Lambda functions, store test data to DynamoDB tables, feed events, put your application behind an API Gateway, and a bunch of other things.
 All of it happens on your local machine, without ever talking to the Cloud.

 4. Resilience Testing

-According to Michael Sage of Gremlin when doing performance testing, we testers are accustomed to exercising our applications based on the traffic we're sending to it.
+According to Michael Sage of Gremlin, when doing performance testing, we software testers are accustomed to exercising our applications based on the traffic we're sending to it.